fenriskiba/fenriskiba.github.io/software/linux/distro-hopping-2025/fedora-kde.md

 * occasional "plasma crashed" errors when restarting or unlocking
   * hasn't been a problem so far, but not confidence inspiring
   * tried reporting it using the automated report tool, but it hung trying to put together the logs
+* Print a PDF from Okular - defaults to greyscale???